Looking for the best Christmas Markets in Europe? So were we! Here is what we found.

 Ban Josip Jelačić Square Christmas Market in Zagreb, Croatia

-These Christmas markets in Europe will be open for your enjoyment from November 30 until January 7 this year.
+These Christmas markets in Europe will be open for your enjoyment from November 30 until January 7.

 Town Hall Square Christmas Market in Tallinn, Estonia

 This European Christmas market ends up on the top ten lists of the best Christmas markets in Europe pretty much every year, and we’re not surprised.
 With its medieval buildings and well-preserved traditions dating back through the centuries to the pagan celebrations of the winter solstice, this Christmas market has a lot to offer tens of thousands of visitors that come each year.
 Stalls will offer traditional goods that aren’t available in the city anywhere else during the year, as well as visits with Santa and his reindeer and seasonal food and drink.

 You won’t want to miss the market in Town Hall Square.
 Along with the shopping stalls, this is where the visits with Santa are held and kids can even take a pony ride.
 The giant stage will host cultural and seasonal performances complete with dancers, singers, choirs, and more.

 These Christmas markets in Europe will run from November 17 until January 6.

 Barfüsserplatz and Münsterplatz Christmas Markets in Basel, Switzerland